-In general, a Dutch strategy is a system of bets that guarantees a sure loss from an ex-ante perspective, but that the decision maker is nevertheless willing to accept, given his conditional beliefs, upon receiving new information.
-It thus points at a "discrepancy" between the decision maker's ex-ante beliefs and his conditional beliefs.
-For traditional decision problems, Dutch strategies are typically called Dutch books, and for those scenarios it is well-known that a Dutch strategy will never be accepted precisely when the decision maker revises his beliefs by Bayesian updating (Teller, 1973; Skyrms, 1987).
+In general, a Dutch strategy is a system of bets that guarantees a sure loss from an exante perspective, but that the decision maker is nevertheless willing to accept, given his conditional beliefs, upon receiving new information.
+See de Finetti (1937) for an early discussion of this concept.
+It thus points at a 'discrepancy' between the decision maker's ex ante beliefs and his conditional beliefs.
+For traditional decision problems, Dutch strategies are typically called Dutch books, and for those scenarios it is well-known that a Dutch strategy will never be accepted precisely when the decision maker revises his beliefs by Bayesian updating (Teller 1973; Skyrms 1987).

 The absentminded driver problem, as we have seen, is not a traditional decision problem.
-However, Dutch strategies can still be defined for this type of problem (Hitchcock, 2004).
+However, Dutch strategies can still be defined for this type of problem (Hitchcock 2004).
 For example, consider a system of two bets, where both bets concern the event of reaching a safe harbour (the motel or the driver's home) versus reaching the scary road.
-The first bet, $B_1$ , is offered ex-ante, whereas the second bet, $B_2$ , is offered after the driver leaves the friend's house, every time he reaches an exit.
+The first bet, $B_1$ , is offered ex ante, whereas the second bet, $B_2$ , is offered after the driver leaves the friend's house, every time he reaches an exit.
 Note that, if a safe harbour is eventually reached, then the bet $B_2$ will be offered twice on the highway without the driver knowing it.
-Indeed, if the driver would realise that the bet $B_2$ is offered for the second time on the highway, then he would know that he is at the second exit, contradicting the assumption that he is absentminded.
+Indeed, if the driver would realize that the bet $B_2$ is offered for the second time on the highway, then he would know that he is at the second exit, contradicting the assumption that he is absentminded.
 As such, when deciding whether or not to accept the bet $B_2$ , the driver focuses only on the expected payoff from accepting this bet now, since he has no immediate control over his betting decision at the other time period.
-Such a system of bets can be summarised by Table 4.
+Such a system of bets can be summarized by Table 4.